 - Cheating: Cheating can include using unpermitted materials to complete an assignment, quiz, or test.
 Copying answers from another student or past class materials, or allowing others to use your class materials for their own nefarious purposes.
 Students must acknowledge all work assigned is to be completed individually unless otherwise noted. - Plagiarism: Plagiarism is the intentional or unintentional use of another person's written or creative work without proper citation or credit.
-More accurately it is, "an act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author."
-In other words, if you copy someone else's work (including internet sources) and claim you wrote it, you are plagiarizing.
-This includes AI technology such as OpenAI, ChatGPT, or similar programs.
+More accurately it is, "an act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author."1 In other words, if you copy someone else's work (including internet sources) and claim you wrote it, you are plagiarizing.
+This includes AI technology such as OpenAI.
+ChatGPT. or similar programs.
+Do not waste my time with plagiarism, my time on earth is limited and tracking down AI evidence is not how I want to use minutes of this finite existence.
+If I am forced to do so, I will be angry, bitter, and lacking in mercy.
+Consider yourself warned.
+ALERT Instructors have digital tools and the basic intelligence to easily detect plagiarism, you WILL get caught eventually and the consequences can damage your collegiate career, so just don't do it.
 This is a serious offense and will be handled accordingly.
 Any work suspected of AI or other types of plagiarism will receive an automatic ZERO.
 If you would like to challenge a zero on a submission, you may schedule an in-person opportunity to submit an alternate written assignment designed by the instructor to verify mastery of the concepts.